Can Dogs Eat Pineapple? The Fruity Truth About Fido and This Tropical Treat

 – Small dogs under 10 lbs: No more than 2-3 small chunks of pineapple once or twice a week.

-– Extra large dogs over 50 lbs: Up to 3/4 cup of pineapple 2-3 times per week.
+– Extra-large dogs over 50 lbs: Up to 3/4 cup of pineapple once or twice a week.

 Always start with small amounts to see how your dog handles it.
 Gradually increase to the recommendations above if your dog seems to tolerate it well.
 Limit high-sugar foods like pineapple to occasional treats, not everyday meals.